OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 repository itself, to avoid problems in case the repository is cloned locally on a directory that doesn't have the right name.

+The top-level directory name, or the single *.mo* file containing the entire package, should be named exactly as the package (e.g. *Modelica*), possibly followed by a space and by the version number (e.g. *Modelica 3.2.3*).

 Modifiers for arrays
 -------
 According to the rules set forth in `Section 7.2.5 <https://specification.modelica.org/maint/3.5/inheritance-modification-and-redeclaration.html#modifiers-for-array-elements>`_